hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 defaults:
   data_hash: yaml_data

-# The default values can be merged if users wants to extend with additional packages
+# The default values can be merged if you want to extend with additional packages
-# If that is not wanted use 'default_hierarchy' instead of 'hierarchy'
+# If not, use 'default_hierarchy' instead of 'hierarchy'
 #
 hierarchy:
   - name: "Per Operating System"